sedhossein/LaraTools/README.md

-you can follow this, in Telegram Chanel https://t.me/laratools
+you can follow us in our @telegram channel https://t.me/laratools